Nianyi-GSND-Projects/GSND-5130-GP3/Final Report/Final Report.typ

 		),
 	) <table:aspiration-results>

+	=== Conclusion

+	- When pronouncing names of Southern European people, Americans tend to aspirate #ortho[k] and implement it as #phone[kʰ] (as in "Kurt") instead of #phone[k] (as in "skirt").

-	We could conclude that when facing Southern European faces, Americans would avoid aspirating the explosives in their names; and when facing Central and Eastern European faces, it's the opposite case: Americans would aspirate almost every explosives.
+	- When facing Southern European faces, Americans would avoid aspirating the explosives in their names; and when facing Central and Eastern European faces, it's the opposite case: Americans would aspirate almost every explosives.

 	== Vowel

+	The same analysis as the first step on consonants are applied on vowels.
+	The results are shown in @table:vowel-results.

+	=== Conclusion

+	- _p_ \< 0.01

+		- When pronouncing Middle Eastern people's names, there is a strong tendency among Americans to realize #ortho[a] as #phone[ɐ].

+	- _p_ \< 0.05

+		- When #ortho[a] is presented along with Central and Eastern European faces, it is more likely to be pronounced as #phone[æ], or centralized as #phone[ə].

+		- When reading names of Asian people, #ortho[a] is likely to be pronounced as #phone[ʌ], and #ortho[o] is likely to be pronounced as #phone[əʊ].

+	- _p_ \< 0.1

+		- The centralization of #ortho[a] is also observed on Southern European face-influenced pronunciations.
+It could be furtherly summarized that such tendency of centralization applies on the general European population.

+	#{
+		set align(center);
+		rotate(90deg, reflow: true)[
+			#figure(
+				caption: [Z scores for vowel realization.],
+				realizationTable("./tables/vowel results.csv"),
+			) <table:vowel-results>
+		]
+	}
 ]

 = Limitation and Future Work